pixeljuggle/dockarr/README.md

 ### Q: How do I update the services?

-A: Run `docker-compose pull` to download updates, then `docker-compose up -d` to restart with new images.
+A: Run `docker compose pull` to download updates, then `docker compose up -d` to restart with new images.

 ### Q: What if a service won't start?